Mastercard/flow/doc/src/main/markdown/further.md

  1. The runner gives each flow execution an identity, available in the test body as [`assertion.correlation().id()`][Assertion!.correlation()].
 By default this is generated and unique; if the flow's messages already carry a suitable unique identifier, configure [`correlation()`][AbstractFlocessor.correlation(Function)] to extract it from the `Flow` instead.
  2. The test sends the identifier to the system under test, typically as a request header.
 If the system generates its own identifier and returns it (e.g. a transaction ID), bind it with `assertion.correlation().alias( id )` so that events carrying either value are attributed.
  3. The system under test propagates the identifier into its logging context (e.g. an MDC field in its log pattern).
  4. A `CorrelatedCapture` source delivers each event to the runner's `Collector` together with the identifier it carried.
 The runner adds it to the report entry of the flow that identifier belongs to, including events that arrive after the flow has finished.
-Events whose identifier is unknown, absent, or claimed by more than one execution are never attached to another flow.
-It never guesses.
+Events whose identifier is unknown, absent, or claimed by more than one execution are not attached to any flow.

 Two kinds of source are supported: